speedwing/cardano-staking-pool-edu/DOCKER.md

 ubuntu@ubuntu:~$ cat /boot/firmware/cmdline.txt
 net.ifnames=0 dwc_otg.lpm_enable=0 console=serial0,115200 console=tty1 root=LABEL=writable rootfstype=ext4 elevator=deadline rootwait fixrtc cgroup_enable=memory cgroup_memory=1
 ```

+In order for these changes to take effect, you have to reboot your pi, so simply run `sudo reboot now`

 And this is for this episode.